starchildluke/centiskorch/src/content/nicknames/annihilape.md

 Annihilape was introduced in Generation 9 with a Fighting/Ghost typing as the evolved form of Primeape so there's lots of inspiration for nicknames.

-With that said, here are some info about Annihilape and suggested nicknames.
+Let's look at some info on Annihilape and suggested nicknames.

 ## Origins